jt1402/Projects/README.md

 # Frontend-Porjects
 All of the projects were remade by myself.
-Some of them are not responsible for some devices.

 ## Sites:
 * Crafters
 * DesignJuice
 * Patrix
 * Plants
-* Coffee Website
+* Zoo Website
 * Scalla
 ## Technologies:
 * HTML